cocampbe/ansible-ovm/README.md

 ## TODO ##

 Modules are working.
 I am working on adding better results.
-I would like to add rc output so that you can use until to retry a task until it completes successfully.
+I would like to add rc output so that you can use Ansibles 'do-until' to retry a task until it completes successfully.